Skip to content

 name: PR Audit # required — human-readable name

-schedule: "0 9 * * 1-5" # required — cron expression (UTC)
+schedule: "0 9 * * 1-5" # required — cron expression (in `timezone`, else container TZ)

 skill: audit-prs # required — agent skill to invoke

-targets: # required — project paths or ['all']
+targets: # required — agent names or ['all']

-- projects/my-project
+- quinn

-notifyChannel: eng-standup # optional — Discord channel slug for notifications
+notifyChannel: "1469195…" # optional — Discord channel ID for outcome notifications

 enabled: true # optional — defaults to true; set false to pause